 With KLIPS, we are able to include simultaneous measures of income, wealth, and consumption in explaining variation in SWL.
 It appears that levels and changes of these variables are each independently important in predicting SWL.
-In all cases, these W-denominated variables have been truncated to lie between their 1st and 99th percentiles, and sinh-1()-transformed as described in footnote 3; they are nevertheless referred to as log() values in the tables.
+In all cases, these \(\psi\)-denominated variables have been truncated to lie between their 1st and 99th percentiles, and $\sinh^{-1}()$ -transformed as described in the footnote on page 10; they are nevertheless referred to as log() values in the tables.

 We find highly consistent effects from adjusted household income, total assets, and total debt, while introducing controls for age group, year, and region×year.
 This is true both for cross-section and fixed effects models using the whole sample.
-For income, there are also very small differences across the sub-population groups in Table 5.4, with the effect of income becoming slightly smaller only in old age.
+For income, there are also very small differences across the sub-population groups in Table 4, with the effect of income becoming slightly smaller only in old age.